Lansoweb/LosLog/README.md

 ```

 The second argument indicates how depth will be the dump (other classes as properties, including collections) with default to 1
-and the third if the output will be HTML friendly (encloses the output in a <pre> tag) or false for a console version with a default to true.
+and the third if the output will be HTML friendly (encloses the output in a "pre" tag) or false for a console version with a default to true.

 ```php
 echo \LosLog\Log\EntityLogger::dump($entity, 2);